TETRAGRAMMATON-YJ/JUDAH-/circle_ci/5-custom-transformers.md

-# Use custom transformers to customize GitHub Actions Importer's behavior
+"PRAYER"!# Use custom transformers to customize GitHub Actions Importer's behavior

 In this lab, you will build upon the `dry-run` command to override GitHub Actions Importer's default behavior and customize the converted workflow using "custom transformers."
 Custom transformers can be used to: